LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-9th.md

 </table>
 </div>

-Whenever agent changes their status on LiveEngage, sometimes the new status chosen by the agent is only updated in the LiveEngage UI, although it was not actually changed in the backend (due to connectivity issues, for example).
+Whenever agent changes their status within LiveEngage, sometimes the new status chosen by the agent was only updated in the LiveEngage UI and this change was not reflected in the backend (due to connectivity issues).
-This causes a discrepancy between the status displayed to the agent, and the actual status reported to the backend server.
-It may also affect the reporting, since the brand is expecting to see X total hours of online/away, while the numbers are actually different.
+This caused a discrepancy between the status displayed to the agent and the actual status reported to the backend server.
+It may also have affected the reporting.

 This bug has been fixed, and now whenever there are connectivity issues/backend issues, LiveEngage UI will be updated with the new agent status (according to the actual status saved in the server).

-## Reject conversations when the agent is NOT in online state
+## Reject conversations when agent not online
-**(Hotfixes for LEUI 1.3)**
 ### Type:Bug fix

 <div class="tablecontainer">